Ramya-Sree-V/SecureSteg-Multifactor-Image-Steganography-with-Encryption-and-Compression-for-Data-Protection/README.md

 ## Example
-- Encode a message into an image.
+- Encode a message into a PNG image.
-- Encrypt and compress the steganographed image.
+- Encrypt the steganographed image and save the resulting secure image.
-- Share the compressed file securely.
+- Share the encrypted .png securely over a network or storage medium.
-- Use the decryption key and IV to retrieve the original message.
+- The recipient uses the shared Key and IV to decrypt the image and retrieve the original hidden message.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests.